-- submit\runs.sh: The cluster submission script to pass to bsub on the cluster. - submit\runs.array.sh: The accompanying script defining the runs for the cluster to execute.
+- submit_runs.sh: The cluster submission script to pass to bsub on the cluster. - submit_runs.array.sh: The accompanying script defining the runs for the cluster to execute.

-results saved the same directory cases, are into as the script, with (model of the form out\{run\number}\{scenario\name}.nc results) names and plots\{run\number}\{scenario\name}.html (HTML plots), where {run\number} is the run number and {scenario\name} is the name of the scenario (or the string defining the overrides applied).
-On a cluster, log files are saved to files with names starting with log\ in the same directory.
+In all cases, results are saved into the same directory as the script, with filenames of the form out{run_number}{scenario_name}.nc (model results) and plots{run_number}{scenario_name}. html (HTML plots), where {run_number} is the run number and {scenario_name} is the name of the scenario (or the string defining the overrides applied).
+On a cluster, log files are saved to files with names starting with log in the same directory.

-Finally, the calliope generate\scenarios tool can be used to quickly generate a file with scenarios definition for inclusion in a model, if a large enough number of overrides exist to make it tedious to manually combine them into scenarios.
-Assuming that in model.yaml a range of overrides exist that specify a subset of time for the years 2000 through 2010, called "y2000" through "y2010", and a set of cost-related overrides called "cost\low", "cost\medium" and "cost\high", the following command would generate scenarios with combinations of all years and cost overrides, calling them "run\1", "run\2", and so on, and saving them to scenarios.yaml:
+Finally, the calliope generate_scenarios tool can be used to quickly generate a file with scenarios definition for inclusion in a model, if a large enough number of overrides exist to make it tedious to manually combine them into scenarios.
+Assuming that in model.yaml a range of overrides exist that specify a subset of time for the years 2000 through 2010, called "y2000" through "y2010", and a set of cost-related overrides called "cost_low", "cost_medium" and "cost_high", the following command would generate scenarios with combinations of all years and cost overrides, calling them "run_1", "run_2", and so on, and saving them to scenarios.yaml:

-''' calliope generate_scenarios model.yaml scenarios.yaml y2000;y2001;y2002;2003;y2004;
+'''

-→y2005;y2006;2007;2008;y2009;2010 cost_low;cost_medium;cost_high --scenario_name
+calliope generate_scenarios model.yaml scenarios.yaml y2000;y2001;y2002;2003;y2004;y2005; y2006;2007;2008;y2009;2010 cost_low;cost_medium;cost_high --scenario_name_prefix="run"

-→prefix="run" '''
+'''

-1.8.7 Importing other YAML files in overrides
+1.8.8 Importing other YAML files in overrides